KurtJacobson/hazzy/README.md

     * Ex. entering 1in --> 25.4 if the machine is metric or G21 is active
     * Ex. entering 6 + .35mm --> .25 if the machine is imperial or G20 is active
     * Works in all unit specific entries
+* Full touchscreen friendly file manager
+    * Cut, Copy and Paste files and folders
+    * Rename files and folders
+    * Move files and folders to trash
+    * Bookmark frequently used folders

 ### Limitations
 Hazzy does not support keyboard or on-screen jogging, because it is not indented for use with a keyboard and jogging with a touchscreen is *dangerous* (don't ask how I know!).
 Instead I use a simple MPG with axis and increment selector switches, which is both a very safe and convenient way to move the machine during setup or manual operations.
 I will probably add very basic keyboard jogging in the future for convenience when putting the machine together.